 Quarry-affected runoff from most of the processing area is managed within the water management dams and the historical Stage 7 extraction area.
-Quarry-affected runoff from catchment PA1 formerly drained to the Nepean River via Watercourse B. Water management system improvements now redirect quarry-affected runoff from PA1 to WMD01.
+The water management system redirects quarry-affected runoff from to the Silt Pond and WMD02.

 The water management dams, and historical Stage 7 extraction area provide the primary erosion and sediment control function for the processing area.
 Quarry-affected runoff that is captured in the water management dams is extracted for dust suppression and for use in the processing area.
 The runoff that drains to the historical Stage 7 extraction area is either evaporated or infiltrated into the underlying alluvium.
 The re-use and infiltration of quarry-affected water minimises the potential for this water to discharge into the Nepean River.